okpy/ok/README.md

 Installation
 -------------
-* Make sure the [https://developers.google.com/appengine/downloads](Google App Engine SDK) is installed and that you've added it to your `$PATH`.
+* Make sure the [Google App Engine SDK](https://developers.google.com/appengine/downloads) is installed and that you've added it to your `$PATH`.
 * First, clone this repo
 * Run `install.sh`